valerielnd/Amazon_Vine_Analysis/README.md

 ## Project Overview

-The company $ellBy is about to release a large catalog of products on a leading retail website.
-As they are interested in enrolling in a program that gives out free products to select reviewers, to help them determine if this is worth the cost, we will analyze, in this project, reviews written by members of Amazon Vine, a service that allows manufacturers and publishers to receive reviews for their products.
-We aim to determine if there is a bias toward favorable Vine reviews.
+Amazon Vine is a program that allows manufacturers and publishers to receive product reviews.
+In this project, we aim to determine if there is a bias towards positive Vine reviews and assess the benefits for a company enrolling in such a program.

 ## Ressouces

-In this project, we are given access to approximately 50 datasets.
+We are given access to approximately 50 datasets.
 Each one contains reviews of a specific product, from clothing apparel to wireless products:

 [Amazon Review datasets](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt)